codecodemelon/fullstack-react-node-challenge/README.md

 ## Context

-Build a RESTful API and a user interface that can `get, create, update and delete` user data from a persistence database
+Build a web application that can `get, create, update and delete` user data from a persistence database

 ### User Model